Churchill on Europe

 “Keep England White”

 Here is another supposed quote with current connotations.
 The Hillsdale College Churchill Project was asked to confirm Churchill’s alleged proposal of “Keep England White” as a Conservative slogan in the 1955 election.
 Is this misunderstood or misattributed?
-Yes.
+Both.

 This was neither a public nor a confirmed private statement.
 It is not in official minutes, or The Churchill Documents, Volume 23 (2019).
 Its origin is a diary entry by Harold Macmillan.
 After a 20 January 1955 Cabinet meeting, Macmillan wrote: “The P.M. thinks ‘Keep England White’ a good campaign slogan!”

-I first found the Macmillan reference on a website called Traditional Britain.
-You will quickly grasp their political stance, but in fairness, they do link two negative references to the remark.
-The first is from The Guardian, to cite Churchill’s “true views” on immigration.
+I found the Macmillan reference on a website called Traditional Britain.
+You will quickly grasp their political stance, but in fairness, they do link two negative references to this remark.
+The first is from The Guardian, to cite Churchill’s “true views” on immigration.”
 The second is a 1993 uproar involving Sir Winston’s grandson, Winston Churchill (1940-2010).
 He called immigration “the no-go area of British politics.”
 He stated: “If we are to curb the scourge of racism we must first and foremost stop adding to the problem.”